Separation of Variables and Superintegrability on Riemannian Coverings: Separable coordinates on Riemannian coverings: Killing vectors and tensors

 The separable coordinates plotted above are the constant values of the eigenvalues of Killing tensors of $M_k$.
 When $k$ is not integer, it happens that these eigenvalues are not globally defined on the manifold, since, after a turn of $2\pi$ of $\phi$, they do not assume the same value.
-But the components of the tensor are determined by the same eigenvalues, then, the tensors themselves, in these cases, are not globally defined.
+Since the components of the tensor are determined by the same eigenvalues, then also the tensors themselves are not globally defined, in these cases.

-In the warped manifolds considered here, the "warping" coordinates $(r,\Phi)$ are clearly globally defined for any value of $k$, and they are the separable coordinates associated with the Killing tensor $\partial_\Phi \odot \partial_\Phi$.
+\begin{Remark} In all warped manifolds considered here, the ``warping" coordinates $(r,\Phi)$ are globally defined for any value of $k$, and they are the separable coordinates associated with the Killing tensor $\partial_\Phi \odot \partial_\Phi$. \end{Remark}